Antiz96/Linux-Server/Ansible/playbooks/roles/regenerate_ssl_certificate/README.md

 The following variable is vaulted and set in `vars/vault.yml`:

-- email_address: the email address to fill in the CSR information and to send a deploy confirmation mail to.
+- email_address: the email address to fill in the CSR information and to send a post-deployment confirmation mail to.

 The following variables are set in `vars/main.yml`: